pouyajr/Final2600/README.md

 - `server/`: Server configuration, utility functions, middleware, and logs.
 - `views/`: Front-end HTML written in EJS, CSS, and JavaScript files.

+## Admin View
+To enter as an admin and add books for the users you can find the credentials of admin in the config file in the server directory folder

 ## Technologies Used

 - **Node.js** and **Express.js**: For backend development.